bnjenner/impaqt/README.md

 # IMPAQT
-# IN DEVELOPMENT
-Currently only performs transcript identification and naive quantification.
-Gene assignment and more sophisticated quantification methods remain on the TO-DO list.
+Currently only performs transcript identification, gene assignment, and naive quantification.
+A more sophisticated quantification methods remain on the TO-DO list.

 ## Introduction